poems4u/poems4u/content/poems/posts/washingtonpost/washingtonmonument.md

 ![](/poems/posts/washingtonpost/IMG_5063.jpg)

-The three open Sildenafil pit mines <br>
+The three subterranean Sildenafil mines <br>
 in three seperate Republics unionized

 are now a more costly investiture—— <br>